EKGF/ekg-method/docs/index.md

 or _Client 360_ are broken down into smaller use cases that can (and should) be done first.

-Each use case is a module, an EKG-component so you will, a building block with which other use cases can be constructed.
+Each use case is a module --- an EKG-component so you will --- a building block with which other use cases can be constructed.

 The Use Case Tree Method is a practice that has been developed and